logicaleman314/logicaleman314/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on: Getting A Job
+- 🔭 I’m currently working on: Graduating
-- 🌱 I’m currently learning: Minecraft Plugin Development
+- 🌱 I’m currently learning: Minecraft Plugin Development, Minecraft Fabric API Modding.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: British Privaters are the reason the US Doesn't have the Metric System because they attacked the ship that was bringing the standard metric weights to the US.
+- ⚡ Fun fact: British Privaters are the reason the US doesn't have the Metric System because they attacked the ship that was bringing the standard metric weights to the US.